-The Company is engaged primarily in the acquisition, exploration and development of mineral resource properties throughout the Americas.
 The Company's exploration activities are currently focused on mineral properties situated in Argentina and Canada.

 The Company is listed on the TSX Venture Exchange ("TSXV") and trades under the symbol "NDR".

-HIGHLIGHTS FOR THE PERIOD ENDED FEBRUARY 28, 2019 AND TO THE DATE OF THIS REPORT
+HIGHLIGHTS FOR THE YEAR ENDED MAY 31, 2019 AND TO THE DATE OF THIS REPORT